We have set up a Docker image so that users can quickly try out CloudBees Jenkins Operations Center by CloudBees.

 Follow the excellent tutorial, if you like to set Jockey up yourself

 Run docker on your machine, if you are on mac - you will have to edit /etc/host to add the DOCKER_HOST IP address and map it to jockey.local.

 docker run -p 80:80 -it -h jockey.local cloudbees/joc-trial

 Navigate to jockey.local/operations-center, accept the license on the license screen and log into Jockey u/p: admin/admin (or harpreet/harpreet).

-Jockey server automatically grants license to individual masters but to get this place in the demo, we need to explicitly connect a client master to Jockey server.
+Jockey server automatically grants license to individual controllers but to get this place in the demo, we need to explicitly connect a client controller to Jockey server.

-Click on Jenkins-a (which is the client master in the demo)
+Click on Jenkins-a (which is the client controller in the demo)

 Click “Release” link.

 Click the “Release” button.
 This will take you to a screen that shows the “connection details” for connecting to the client controller - make sure you copy this you will need it in the next step.